Sports

 EG:

-Oh, well its a wonderful restaurant.
+Oh, well it’s a wonderful restaurant.
 I am the student manager

 in charge of customer relations.